raphaelmansuy/digital_palace/40-the-impatients_serie/2024-08-14-AI-and-finance.md

 To effectively apply AI in finance, it's crucial to understand the fundamental concepts that underpin these technologies.
 Let's explore four key AI paradigms and their applications in finance:

-1. Supervised Learning: This is perhaps the most common form of machine learning in finance.
+1. **Supervised Learning**: This is perhaps the most common form of machine learning in finance.
 In supervised learning, models are trained on labeled data to predict outcomes or classify new data points.

    Example: Predicting stock prices based on historical data.
 We could use features like previous closing prices, trading volume, and various technical indicators to predict the next day's closing price.
 A simple implementation might look like this: